 For dogs described as: average chewer, puppy, senior dog choose a split antler.
 They still chew for the marrow and the nutrients.
 Split antlers make it easier to get to the marrow for less aggressive chewers.
 They make more progress and it will hold their attention longer.
 Split antlers won’t last as long for heavy chewers.

-Use the chart below to find a starting point for which size antler you should get for your dog, based on your dog’s weight.
+Use the chart above to find a starting point for which size antler you should get for your dog, based on your dog’s weight.
 Bigger dogs need bigger antlers.
 The bigger than antler, the sturdier so it doesn’t splinter.

 Never choose a small antler for a big dog "just to try it out".
 This may be a choking hazard.
 Always choose the antler in proportion to your dog's size.
 They should be able to hold it in their paws and chew on one end.
 When the antler get smaller after it wears down, please discard the antler.